-Exhibit Number Description 1.1^ Form of Underwriting Agreement 3.1^ Form of Amended and Restated Certificate of Incorporation of Pyxis Oncology, Inc., to be in effect on the completion of the offering 3.2^ Form of Amended and Restated Bylaws of Pyxis Oncology, Inc., to be in effect on the completion of the offering 4.1^ Form of Common Stock Certificate 5.1 Opinion of Sidley Austin LLP 10.1^ Amended and Restated Investor Rights Agreement, dated March 5, 2021 10.2+^ Form of Indemnification Agreement 10.3+^ Employment Agreement between Pyxis Oncology, Inc. and Lara Sullivan, M.D.
-10.4+^ Pyxis Oncology, Inc. 2019 Equity Incentive Plan 10.5+^ Pyxis Oncology, Inc. 2021 Equity Incentive Plan 10.6+^ Pyxis Oncology, Inc. Employee Stock Purchase Plan 10.7†^ License Agreement by and between Pyxis Oncology, Inc. and Pfizer Inc., dated December 8, 2020 10.8†^ Amendment No. 1 to License Agreement by and between Pyxis Oncology, Inc. and Pfizer Inc., dated March 22, 2021 10.9†^ Exclusive License Agreement between the University of Chicago and Pyxis Oncology for Cancer Immunotherapy Technology, dated April 16, 2020 10.10†^ License Agreement between Pyxis Oncology, Inc. and LegoChem Biosciences Inc., dated December 1, 2020 10.11†^ First Amendment to License Agreement between Pyxis Oncology, Inc. and LegoChem Biosciences Inc., dated February 25, 2021 10.12†^ Opt-In, Investment and Additional Consideration Agreement between Pyxis Oncology, Inc. and LegoChem Biosciences, Inc., dated December 1, 2020 10.13^ Amendment to Opt-In, Investment and Additional Consideration Agreement between Pyxis Oncology, Inc. and LegoChem Biosciences, Inc., dated August 2, 2021 10.14†^ Collaboration Agreement by and among Pyxis Oncology, Inc., Alloy Therapeutics, Inc. and Voxall Therapeutics, LLC., dated March 30, 2021 10.15^ Lease by and between B9 LS Harrison & Washington LLC and Pyxis Oncology, Inc., dated September 29, 2021.
-10.16^ Employment Agreement between Pyxis Oncology, Inc. and Pamela Connealy 10.17^ Employment Agreement between Pyxis Oncology, Inc. and Jay Feingold, M.D.
-10.18^ Employment Agreement between Pyxis Oncology, Inc. and Ronald Herbst, Ph.D.
-21.1^ List of subsidiaries 23.1 Consent of Sidley Austin LLP (included in Exhibit 5.1) 23.2 Consent of Ernst and Young LLP, independent registered public accounting firm 24.1^ Power of Attorney (included on signature page)
+Exhibit Number Description 1.1 Form of Underwriting Agreement 3.1 Form of Amended and Restated Certificate of Incorporation of Pyxis Oncology, Inc., to be in effect on the completion of the offering 3.2 Form of Amended and Restated Bylaws of Pyxis Oncology, Inc., to be in effect on the completion of the offering 4.1 Form of Common Stock Certificate 5.1 Opinion of Sidley Austin LLP 10.1 Amended and Restated Investor Rights Agreement 10.2+ Form of Indemnification Agreement 10.3+ Form of Employment Agreement 10.4+ Pyxis Oncology, Inc. 2019 Equity Incentive Plan and related form agreements 10.5+ Pyxis Oncology, Inc. 2021 Equity Incentive Plan and related form agreements 10.6+ Pyxis Oncology, Inc. Employee Stock Purchase Plan 10.7† License Agreement by and between Pyxis Oncology, Inc. and Pfizer Inc. 10.8† Amendment No. 1 to License Agreement by and between Pyxis Oncology, Inc. and Pfizer Inc. 10.9† Exclusive License Agreement between the University of Chicago and Pyxis Oncology for Cancer Immunotherapy Technology 10.10† Licensed Agreement between Pyxis Oncology, Inc. and LegoChem Biosciences Inc. 10.11† First Amendment to License Agreement between Pyxis Oncology, Inc. and LegoChem Biosciences Inc. 10.12† Opt-In, Investment and Additional Consideration Agreement between Pyxis Oncology, Inc. and LegoChem Biosciences, Inc. 10.13† Collaboration Agreement by and among Pyxis Oncology, Inc., Alloy Therapeutics, Inc. and the Alloy Pyxis JV.
+23.1 Consent of Sidley Austin LLP (included in Exhibit 5.1) 23.2 Consent of Ernst and Young LLP, independent registered public accounting firm 24.1 Power of Attorney (included on the signature page to this Registration Statement) To be filed by amendment.

-Previously filed.
 Indicates management contract or compensatory plan.
-Certain confidential information contained in this exhibit, marked by [\\\], has been omitted pursuant to Item 601(b)(10)(iv) of Regulation S-K.
+Certain confidential information contained in this exhibit, marked by [], has been omitted pursuant to Item 601(b)(10)(iv) of Regulation S-K. t